Background

 5. Socialization: Dogs that participate in agility classes or competitions interact with other dogs, which can improve their social skills and reduce behavioral issues stemming from fear or aggression.

-6. Fun and Rewarding: Agility is a fun and fulfilling activity for both you and your dog.
-It can be incredibly rewarding to watch your dog master new skills and excel in an obstacle course.
+6. It’s Fun!: Agility is a blast for both you and your dog.
+It feels so good to see your dog learn new tricks and get really good at the course.

 Before you dive into agility training, it’s important to lay the foundation with some basic steps and preparation.
 Here’s how to get started: